EngineeringLast Updated Jul 10, 202411 min read

 Penetration testing simulates attacks to test an app’s security and identify its weaknesses.
 This differs from vulnerability scanning in that it involves human input (in this case, an ethical hacker).
 They use several techniques to break into an app and check where attackers may take advantage.

-Unlike vulnerability scanning, which can raise false positives, the threats identified by penetration testing are real.
-These tests can usually provide more detail on the loophole’s precise location.
+Unlike vulnerability scanning, which can sometimes raise false positives, the threats identified by penetration testing are are typically actionable and realistic.
+These tests can usually provide more detail on a loophole’s precise location and how it could be exploited in real-world scenarios.

 Risk assessment